SynData4GenAI 2024

 • Ahmed Ali

-• Ahmed is a Principal Engineer in the Arabic LanguageTechnologies group (ALT) at the Qatar Computing Research Institute (QCRI).
-He is the founder of ArabicSpeech.org.
-Co-founder and the Chief Scientist of KANARI AI.
-Ahmed has over twenty years of experience with high impact in research and industry.
-His main expertise is Automatic Speech Recognition (ASR) and Natural Language Processing (NLP).
-He has proven capability of performing high-quality research in more than 100 peer-reviewed publications in top-tier conferences, journals, and patents.
-High ability to generate novel ideas and bring research through tech-transfer illustrated in KANARI, a multimillion-dollar start-up.
-He is an advisor for the UN, ESCWA, Aljazeera, BBC, and DW among others.
-His work has a large impact on the speech community, which is shown in numerous articles featuring his research, including MIT Tech Review, BBC, and Speech Magazine.
+• Ahmed is a Principal Scientist at the National Center for AI (NCAI), SDAIA.
+Founder of ArabicSpeech.org.
+Co-founder and the Chief Scientist Advisor of KANARI AI.
+Over twenty-five years of experience with high impact in research and industry.
+Main expertise is speech processing and Natural Language Processing (NLP).
+Proven capability of performing high quality research in more than 80 peer-reviewed publications in top-tier conferences, journals, and patents.
+At the Arabic Languages Technologies (ALT) group at Qatar Computing Research Institute (QCRI), Ahmed demonstrated a high ability to generate novel ideas and successfully bring research to fruition through tech-transfer, which was later illustrated in KANARI-AI, a multi-million-dollar start-up.
+Experience in big corporations such as IBM and Nuance, and startups such as SpinVox and KANARI.
+Advisor for the UN, Economic and Social Commission for Western Asia (ESCWA), MBC, Aljazeera, BBC, and Deutsche Welle (DW) among others.
+Large impact on the speech community is shown in numerous articles featuring his research, including MIT Tech Review, BBC, and Speechmagazine.
 General Chair for the first IEEE speech conference in the Middle East.
-High-quality teaching and mentoring skills demonstrated by running the annual ArabicSpeech, Spoken Languages of the World Committee, speech hackathon, and John Hopkins Summer School JSALT 2022.
-Ahmed is known for his leadership in Arabic Language Technologies, particularly; Speech and NLP.
-He won the prestigious Qatar Foundation Best Innovation Award in 2018.
-The award was given by HerHighness Sheikha Moza bint Nasser.
+High-quality teaching and mentoring skills demonstrated in running the annual ArabicSpeech, spoken languages of the world committee, speech hackathon, and John Hopkins summer school JSALT 2022.
+Ahmed is known for his leadership in Arabic Language Technologies.
+He won the prestigious Qatar Foundation Best Innovation Award in 2018 and the World Summit Awards in 2024.

 Sponsors